March 23, 2023

 Even if most of your team works in-office, endpoint protection can still be a necessity if your team is split among separate offices, you operate with a hybrid workforce, work involves a lot of traveling, or you’re a technology-based company with many devices needed to deliver your services or products.

-You should also consider if your business is required to adhere to certain compliance guidelines which oftentimes means having some level of endpoint security.
+You should also consider if your business is required to adhere to certain compliance guidelines which often means having some level of endpoint security.

 It’s important to have strong endpoint protection if your business is regularly exchanging sensitive information.